learnitmyway/learnitmyway/content/post/2016/11/11/learning-material-software-development.md

 date: 2016-11-11T09:35:15+00:00
 excerpt:
-  In this article, I share the learning resources that I have used to teach myself software development, starting with the fundamentals.
+  In this article, I share the learning resources that I have used to teach myself software development, starting with Introduction to Computer Science.
 I have also included my decision process behind each resource.
 url: /2016/11/11/learning-material-software-development/
-publicize_twitter_user:
-  - DeveloperDavo
-categories:
-  - Learning
-  - Studying
-tags:
-  - android
-  - iOS
-  - Java
-  - JavaScript
-  - OOP
-  - software development
 extraContent:
+  - {url: "https://www.learnitmyway.com/2016/08/10/why-i-changed-careers/", title: "Why I changed careers"}
   - {url: "https://www.learnitmyway.com/2017/06/04/learn-how-to-code-with-these-resources/", title: "Learn how to code with these resources"}
-  - {url: "https://www.learnitmyway.com/2016/08/10/why-i-changed-careers/", title: "Why I changed careers"}
   - {url: "https://www.learnitmyway.com/2017/02/18/how-to-write-a-cv-as-a-software-developer/",
   title: "How to write a CV as a software developer", extras: "(CV included)"}

 ---
-_In this article, I share the learning resources that I have used to teach myself software development, starting with the fundamentals.
+_In this article, I share the learning resources that I have used to teach myself software development, starting with Introduction to Computer Science.
 I have also included my decision process behind each resource._

 <!--more-->